Student Supervisor Handbook: Student Work Policies

 |6 hrs - 10 hrs||2||1|

 Students working in hourly on-campus positions (and SEEDS Off-Campus Federal Work Study Positions) earn Oregon Paid Sick Leave.
 Student workers earn 1 hour of paid sick time for every 30 hours worked.
 To use paid sick leave, student workers enter sick leave on their timesheet instead of regular work hours for any scheduled hours that they missed due to the reasons below.
-Supervisors can check a student’s leave balance by selecting “Leave Balances” while viewing the student’s timesheet in GPS.
+Supervisors can check a student’s leave balance by selecting “Leave Balances” while viewing the student’s timesheet in Employee Self-Service.

 It is the student’s responsibility to notify their supervisor before their shift begins if they will be taking sick time for one of the reasons below.